gavianu/NanoFlowModel/docs/01_physics_context.md

 Inspired reading: [Entropy, Black Holes and Demons – alacrity.education](https://blog.alacrity.ro/entropie-gauri-negre-si-demoni/)

+### Avoiding the Brownian Ratchet Paradox

+It is important to distinguish the NanoFlow model from earlier concepts like the Brownian ratchet, famously critiqued by Feynman.
+In a Brownian ratchet, the failure arises because both the ratchet and pawl are at the same temperature, leading to no net motion due to equilibrium thermal fluctuations.

+NanoFlow circumvents this failure mode entirely.
+It uses no moving parts and does not rely on discrete locking mechanisms.
+Instead, it creates spatial zones with varying dissipative properties (e.g., elastic vs. absorbing tunnels) to bias the motion of Brownian particles over time.

+This passive asymmetry, coupled with stochastic initialization far from equilibrium, allows NanoFlow to operate as a statistical flow rectifier — not a mechanical converter.
+Therefore, it functions without contradicting thermodynamic constraints.

 ### Why has a passive net-flow system like NanoFlow not been discovered earlier?

 This is a fundamental and fair question.